DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 These exercises will give you a chance to practice JS syntax, read PseudoCode and analyze the logic in small programs.

+Writing code is only a tiny part of programming.
+Understanding the problem and designing a solution is much more important!

+And JavaScript has a lot of syntax and can be slow to write, you just learned all that syntax and are probably wishing you never have to use it again.
+PseudoCode to the rescue!

+The purpose of PseudoCode is for developers to sketch and discuss ideas without worrying about the computer understanding their code.
+There are some conventions for how to write PseudoCode so other developers can understand you but it's flexible.
+As long as your colleagues understand you, that's all that counts.

+You don't need to spend a lot of time studying PseudoCode, the syntax isn't so hard and you'll pick it up as you use it.
+With Study Lenses you can also convert any JavaScript code into PseudoCode which gives you more than enough examples to learn from.

 <table>